zhengqigao/spode/README.md

 ## Contact and Bug Report

 If you find any bugs, or want a new feature, please open an issue, or contact me at zhengqi@mit.edu.

+## Cite

+Please cite the following papers if you find the package is helpful in your research.

+@article{gao2023automatic,
+  title={Automatic synthesis of light-processing functions for programmable photonics: theory and realization}, author={Gao, Zhengqi and Chen, Xiangfeng and Zhang, Zhengxing and Chakraborty, Uttara and Bogaerts, Wim and Boning, Duane S}, journal={Photonics Research}, volume={11}, number={4}, pages={643--658}, year={2023}, publisher={Optica Publishing Group}
+}

+@article{gao2024provable,
+  title={Provable Routing Analysis of Programmable Photonic Circuits}, author={Gao, Zhengqi and Chen, Xiangfeng and Zhang, Zhengxing and Lai, Chih-Yu and Chakraborty, Uttara and Bogaerts, Wim and Boning, Duane S}, journal={Journal of Lightwave Technology}, year={2024}, publisher={IEEE}
+}

+@article{gao2024gradient,
+  title={Gradient-Based Power Efficient Functional Synthesis for Programmable Photonic Circuits}, author={Gao, Zhengqi and Chen, Xiangfeng and Zhang, Zhengxing and Chakraborty, Uttara and Bogaerts, Wim and Boning, Duane S}, journal={Journal of Lightwave Technology}, year={2024}, publisher={IEEE}
+}